jandom-devel/ScalaFixExamples/docker/instructions.md

 # Instructions for the ScalaFix artifact

 The artifact is made available as a Docker image `scalafix-examples.tgz`.
 Load this image in your Docker environment with

 `docker load -i scalafix-examples.tgz`

 Then, you can create a container and run it with

-`docker run -it scalafix-examples`
+`docker run --rm -it scalafix-examples`

 The image `scalafix-examples` contains an installation of Fedora 36 with Scalafix and all its dependencies.
 Once started, the bash shell is executed as the user `scalafix` in the working directory